 How To Fuel For A Marathon: What To Eat Before, During, + After Your Race

-Aside from your marathon pace training, long runs, strength training sessions, and attempt at a good night’s sleep and a nutritious diet, daily fueling is as critical as all the pieces to your marathon puzzle.
+In addition to your pace training, long runs, strength training, and attempts at a good night’s sleep, a well-balanced nutrition plan and marathon fueling strategy are just as critical as all the pieces to your marathon (or half marathon) puzzle.

-Maintaining a well-balanced, nutritious diet throughout your training, and before, during, and after your race, is the key to completing your 26.2 miles.
+Maintaining a well-rounded, nutritious diet throughout your training process and dialing in your marathon nutrition before, during, and after your training runs and race are the keys to completing your 26.2 miles successfully.

-In this guide, we will explain how to fuel for a marathon and what to eat daily during your training and before, during, and after your marathon to have an excellent race.
+In this guide, we will explain how to fuel for a marathon, what to eat during your training, and what to eat before, during, and after your marathon to have an excellent race and get you to that finish line.

 A runner holding a granola bar.

-Throughout your training, you must ensure you take in enough calories to support your workouts and the wear and tear marathon training takes on your body.
+Whether it’s your first marathon or your tenth, marathon runners must ensure they take in enough calories to support their workouts and the wear and tear marathon training takes on their bodies.

 Running in a caloric deficit will only be helpful if you are trying to lose weight, but those trying to maintain their weight and muscle mass while training for their marathon must eat enough calories to sustain the workouts.